grog-stack/grog-vm/reference.md

 # Architecture

-A Grog Virtual Machine has theses componentes:
+A Grog Virtual Machine has these componentes:

 * 16 registers, identified with a hexadecimal symbol, from `0` to `F`.
 Each register stores 1 byte.
 * A 32 bits memory address space.
 Each memory location stores 1 byte.